simeononsecurity/simeononsecurity.ch/content/articles/the-role-of-artificial-intelligence-in-threat-detection-and-response/index.en.md

 Traditionally, threat detection has been a labor-intensive process that involves manual monitoring and analysis of network logs and other data sources.
 This approach can be time-consuming and error-prone, as it relies on human analysts to identify potential threats.
 It also requires a significant amount of resources, as organizations need to employ large teams of analysts to monitor their networks 24/7.

 Another approach to threat detection is the use of **rule-based systems**.
 These systems use a set of predefined rules to identify potential threats.
-While rule-based systems are faster than manual monitoring, they are limited by the fact that they can only identify threats that fall within their predefined rules.
-They are unable to identify new or unknown threats that do not fit within their established rules.
+While rule-based systems are faster than manual monitoring, they're limited by the fact that they can only identify threats that fall within their predefined rules.
+They are unable to identify new or unknown threats that don't fit within their established rules.

 ## The Role of AI in Threat Detection